ethereum/sharding/doc.md

 We assume that at address `VALIDATOR_MANAGER_ADDRESS` (on the existing "main shard") there exists a contract that manages an active "validator set", and supports the following functions:

 -   `deposit(address validationCodeAddr, address returnAddr) returns uint256`: adds a validator to the validator set, with the validator's size being the `msg.value` (ie. amount of ETH deposited) in the function call.
 Returns the validator index. `validationCodeAddr` stores the address of the validation code; the function fails if this address's code has not been purity-verified.
--   `withdraw(uint256 validatorIndex, bytes sig) returns bool`: verifies that the signature is correct (ie. a call with 200000 gas, `validationCodeAddr` as destination, 0 value and `sha3("withdraw") + sig` as data returns 1).
+-   `withdraw(uint256 validatorIndex, bytes sig) returns bool`: verifies that the signature is correct (ie. a call with 200000 gas, `validationCodeAddr` as destination, 0 value and `sha3("withdraw") + sig` as data returns 1), and if it is removes the validator from the validator set and refunds the deposited ETH.
 -   `sample(uint256 shardId) returns uint256`: uses a recent block hash as a seed to pseudorandomly select a signer from the validator set.
 Chance of being selected should be proportional to the validator's deposit.
 -   `addHeader(bytes header) returns bool`: attempts to process a collation header, returns True on success, reverts on failure.
 -   `getHead(uint256 shardId) returns bytes32`: returns the header hash that is the head of a given shard as perceived by the manager contract.
 -   `getAncestor(bytes32 hash)`: returns the 10000th ancestor of this hash.
 -   `getAncestorDistance(bytes32 hash)`: returns the difference between the block number of this hash and the block number of the 10000th ancestor of this hash.
--   `getCollationGasLimit()`: returns the gas limit that collations can currently have (by default make this function always answer 10 million)
+-   `getCollationGasLimit()`: returns the gas limit that collations can currently have (by default make this function always answer 10 million).
 -   `txToShard(address to, uint256 shardId, bytes data) returns uint256`: records a request to deposit `msg.value` ETH to address `to` in shard `shardId` during a future collation.
 Saves a receipt ID for this request, also saving `msg.value`, `to`, `shardId`, `data` and `msg.sender`.

 ### Parameters